Hawmex/aut_pp_project/README.md

 ### Description

-The dataset contains 6 tables, containing the actual demands for 6 type of products.
-These variants belong to 3 groups:
+The dataset contains 6 tables, containing the actual demands for 6 type of products belonging to 3 groups:

 - Group 1 (G1): M1, M3, and M4
 - Group 2 (G2): M2 and M5